nambhine1/Vitis-/README.md

 after you build it you can see that it create an output file name : host (this file is the executable file)

-2)- second set upt the environment of vitis and xrt using the command bellow before you compile and link kernel otherwise it will show error
+<b> 2)- second set upt the environment of vitis and xrt using the command bellow before you compile and link kernel otherwise it will show error </b>

 > $ source /tools/Xilinx/Vitis/2019.2/settings64.sh

 > $ source /opt/xilinx/xrt/setup.sh

-3) after that compile the kernel function using the command bellow :
+<b> 3) after that compile the kernel function using the command bellow : </b>

 input file :vadd.cpp
 output file : vadd.hw_emu.xo